Charles Rangel: Electoral history

 After defeating Adam Clayton Powell Jr. in the Democratic primary in 1970, Rangel won re-election to represent New York's 18th, 19th, 16th, 15th, 13th districts at different times.

 Awards and honors

+Rangel's work with the Congressional Black Caucus resulted in awards being given to him, such as in 1986.
+These awards, given by the Congressional Black Caucus Foundation and known as the Phoenix Awards, included the William L. Dawson Award in 1986, the Lifetime Distinguished Service Award in 2003, and the CBC Founders Award in 2016.

 Rangel was given the Jackie Robinson Foundation's Lifetime Achievement Award in 2005.
 In 2006, he received the Distinguished Service Award from the Washington International Trade Association.

-Rangel has received a number of honorary degrees, including ones from Hofstra University (1989), Syracuse University (2001), Suffolk University Law School (2002), and Bard College (2008).
+Rangel received a number of honorary degrees, including ones from Hofstra University (1989), Syracuse University (2001), Suffolk University Law School (2002), and Bard College (2008).
 In 2006 he received a Presidential Medal from Baruch College.

+In 2011, Rangel received the Felton Davis Award of Merit from the New York Association of Chapters of Alpha Phi Alpha Fraternity, Inc.